Payum/Payum/src/Payum/Be2Bill/Resources/docs/offsite.md

 ## config.php

-Use this when you are going to ask for a credit card details at your side.
+Use this when you need a redirect to be2bill site.
-Use [offsite](offsite.md) chapter if you want to redirect user to be2bill side.
+We have to only add the gateway factory.
+All the rest remain the same:

 ```php
 <?php